Top Auto Insurance Coverage Choices for Drivers in California

 Key Coverage Types for California Drivers

-Instantly compare the best coverage options for California drivers and start saving today.
+Instantly compare coverage options for California and start saving today.

-Let’s look at the most important types of coverage to consider when picking your policy:
+Here are the most important types of coverage to consider for your policy:

 Liability Coverage

-Liability coverage is required for all drivers in California.
-It pays for damage or injuries you cause to others if you’re at fault in an accident.
-However, it does not cover your own vehicle.
-The state minimum limits are:
+Liability coverage is required for every driver in California.
+It pays for injuries or damage you cause to others in an accident, but it doesn't cover your own car.
+The minimum coverage amounts are:

 - $15,000 for bodily injury per person